Bunny's Flowers

 Phase 2 is on its way!

+Throughout 2022, 2023, and 2024 we are actively running educational programs, growing flowers and food, regenerating the land organically, and an endless list if tasks required to start a farm from raw pieces of land, we are thrilled to be getting closer to our Official Grand Opening of Bunny's Flowers Farms on Earth Day, April 22nd, 2025.
 We are excited to announce the launch of Bunny's Flowers Phase 2: Bunny's Flower's Food and Flower Farms, an initiative that combines sustainable farming practices, regenerative agriculture, environmental education, and wildlife conservation.
-The new Bunny’s Flowers Farm in Bucks County, PA, will be our newest addition to our Urban Farm and Ecology Center.
+The new Bunny’s Flowers Farm in Bucks County, PA, is our newest addition to our Urban Farm and Ecology Center.
 Program details are on the way, so watch this space for updates!

 Bunny's flowers sign on lush green farm